-MESSAGE FROM THE OMBUDSMAN
+MESSAGE FROM THE OMBUDSMAN 2

-VETERANS OMBUDSMAN'S MANDATE
+VETERANS OMBUDSMAN'S MANDATE 3

-VETERANS BILL OF RIGHTS
+VETERANS BILL OF RIGHTS 4

-EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY 5

-INTRODUCTION
+INTRODUCTION 7

-METHODOLOGY
+METHODOLOGY 9

-BACKGROUND
+BACKGROUND .
+10

-EVOLUTION OF VETERANS' FINANCIAL BENEFITS - 2006 TO PRESENT
+EVOLUTION OF VETERANS' FINANCIAL BENEFITS - 2006 TO PRESENT .
+13

-Enhanced New Veterans Charter Act (2011)13
+Enhanced New Veterans Charter Act (2011) .
+13

 Amendments to the Canadian Forces Members and Veterans Re-establishment and Compensation Act (2015)

-Amendments to the Canadian Forces Members and Veterans Re-establishment and Compensation Act (2016)14
+Amendments to the Canadian Forces Members and Veterans Re-establishment and Compensation Act (2016)

-ACTUARIAL ANALYSIS
+ACTUARIAL ANALYSIS .
+17

-Veterans Affairs Canada Clients17
+Veterans Affairs Canada Clients .
+17

-Scenario Descriptions
+Scenario Descriptions .
+19

-Overview of Scenario Analysis - Totally and Permanently Incapacitated
+Overview of Scenario Analysis - Totally and Permanently Incapacitated .
+20

-Scenario Analysis - Veterans Who Are Totally and Permanently Incapacitated 21
+Scenario Analysis - Veterans Who Are Totally and Permanently Incapacitated .
+21

-Summary of the Effect of the Improvements to the NVC Veterans Who Are Totally and Permanently Incapacitated
+Summary of the Effect of the Improvements to the NVC Veterans Who Are Totally a Permanently Incapacitated

-Scenario Analysis - Veterans Who Are Not Totally and Permanently Incapacitated 27
+Scenario Analysis - Veterans Who Are Not Totally and Permanently Incapacitated .
+27

-Lifetime Totals Versus Annual Totals
+Lifetime Totals Versus Annual Totals .
+32

-SUMMARY OF KEY FINDINGS
+SUMMARY OF KEY FINDINGS .
+33

-RECOMMENDATIONS
+RECOMMENDATIONS .
+34

-CONCLUSION
+CONCLUSION 25